This post may contain affiliate links, please see our policy for details.

-How to make this easy DIY Indian corn wreath and add a touch of fall to your front door.
+A fall decor must…an easy DIY Indian corn wreath with mini corn cobs to add a touch of fall color and texture to your front door.

 There’s also How-to card at the end of the post, and a video, so make sure you check them out as well.

-By some stroke of good luck I had just enough to cover the whole 18″ straw wreath form.
+By some stroke of good luck I had just enough to cover the whole wreath form.
 I couldn’t have planned it better if I tried.

 Next, I removed the plastic wrap from the wreath form.